benedictehejgaard/chaos-in-congress/index.md

 ## Where do I find the data?
 The four datasets used for the analyses can be downloaded from our github repository [here](https://github.com/benedictehejgaard/chaos-in-congress/tree/gh-pages/data).

+All data is retrieved from [www.congress.gov](www.congress.gov)

 ## Where do I find the master notebook that rigurously explains this entire analysis?
-A full description of the entire analysis can be retrieved [here](https://nbviewer.jupyter.org/github/benedictehejgaard/chaos-in-congress/blob/gh-pages/WebsiteTest.ipynb).
+A full description of the entire analysis can be retrieved [here](https://nbviewer.jupyter.org/github/benedictehejgaard/chaos-in-congress/blob/gh-pages/EXPLAINER_NOTEBOOK.ipynb).